Skip links

 • Rapid weight gain or loss

-If your adolescent displays these symptoms, talk to a doctor or addiction counselor about getting help.
-The earlier you intervene, the greater the chance that recovery will be successful, and that your teen will stop using.
+If your adolescent displays these symptoms, talk to a doctor or addiction counsellor about getting help.
+The earlier you intervene, the greater the chance that recovery will be successful and that your teen will stop using.

 Addiction – Talking to Your Adolescent